Affordable Housing Online is monitoring the federal government's response to the coronavirus disease (COVID-19) outbreak.

 An extensive list of coronavirus resources for low-income households can be found here.

-This Pandemic Unemployment Assistance (PUA) program extends unemployment benefits to workers who are either:
+This Pandemic Unemployment Assistance (PUA) program provides unemployment benefits to workers who are either:

 Benefits will be given to these workers who have become fully or partially unemployed, or unable or unavailable to work due to any of the following reasons: